osercinoglu/grinn/source/docs/_build/html/_sources/tutorial.rst.txt

 .. image:: gRINN_viewResultsInteractionEnergyMatrix.png

 The heatmap shows so-called energetic "hot-spots" in the protein structure.
-Many of these spots correspond to secondary structure, disulfide bonds as well as residues that are not sequence neighbors but in close contact with each other in the folder protein structure.
-The heatmap can be zoomed in & out and saved into a file using the toolbar included.
-The upper and lower boundaries of the heatmap can be adjusted by using the sliding bar located on the right side of the heatmap.
+Many of these spots correspond to secondary structure elements, disulfide bonds as well as residues that are not sequence neighbors but in close contact with each other in the folded protein structure.
+The heatmap can be zoomed in & out and saved into a file using the toolbar included above.
+The upper and lower boundaries of the heatmap can be adjusted by using the sliding bar located on the right-hand side of the heatmap.
+The boundary setting affects the total range from negative to positive interaction energies.

 Double-clicking on a cell on this heatmap will update the right pane molecule viewer to reflect the selected residue pair on the protein structure.